milkiyas-web/section-B/Desktop/oop/README.md

 str.title()
 The str.title() function converts the first letter of each word in a string to uppercase while making all other letters lowercase.
 It works well in most cases but might not handle words with apostrophes correctly.

+str.replace()
+The str.replace() method substitutes occurrences of a specific substring with another substring.
+This method does not modify the original string but returns a new modified version.

 Thanks,
 Milkiyas
 ETS 0937/15